candidpartners/lambda-at-scale/README.md

 # lambda-at-scale
-Proof of concept lambda for massive parallelism
+Proof of concept lambda for massive parallelism using up to 50k concurrent lambdas